 The couple is not considering the child’s feelings or even thinking of her as a human being.
 She refers to the child as “a gift she can give him before she leaves.”
 Children are not property or gifts.

 I agree with Amy’s advice of calling Child Protective Services.
 Perhaps even just telling her friend that she is going to report it will be enough to make the couple realize this is a bad idea.
 Someone needs to speak up for the child and protect her.
-I believe contacting the agency and birth mother are also appropriate.
+I believe contacting the agency and birth mother is also appropriate.
 If this was happening to me without my knowledge, I would want someone to come forward and let me know.

-If their marriage can’t be resolved, hopefully this couple just goes their separate ways.
+If their marriage can’t be resolved, hopefully, this couple just goes their separate ways.
 If he wants to try and adopt this little girl, he should wait until he’s divorced and then file for adoption on his own as Amy suggests.
 They should do proper background checks and references to see if he is fit to be a parent.
 If he turns out to not be a good match for this child right now, that does not necessarily mean he will never be a father.

 We should always try to look at things from the child’s perspective and what their needs are.
 I understand the desire to have children and waiting for them can be unbearable.
 I believe it is best to work on yourself and your relationships so that when your children come you can be the best version of yourself for that child.
 Don’t expect your children to save you, be a “gift” to your spouse, or make everything better.
 The only expectation you should have of your child is for them to be loved.
 A child’s only job should be to just be a kid.
 Planning for a child’s happiness comes from a place of selflessness.